parro-it/libui-napi/docs/window.md

 <a name="UiWindow+contentSize"></a>

 ### uiWindow.contentSize ⇒ <code>Object</code>
-Set or return the size in pixel of the content area of the window.
+Set or return the size in pixel of the content area of the window (excluding the size of the window decoration).
-Window decoration size are excluded.
 This mean that if you set window size to 0,0 you still see title bar and OS window buttons.

 **Kind**: instance property of [<code>UiWindow</code>](#UiWindow)